The Stats on Testicular Cancer

 The same goes for soreness and discomfort.
-There are plenty of things that can leave your balls sore that aren’t cancer (just ask Steve-O).
-As long as you’re checking regularly, you will likely find early signs of trouble.
+There are plenty of things that can leave your balls sore that aren't cancer (just ask Steve-O).
+As long as you're regularly checking, you will likely find early signs of trouble.
 That puts you way ahead of the curve for treatment and gives you a much better chance of coming out the other side just fine.
-If you do find that it is cancer contact the Testicular Cancer Society.
+Suppose you do find that it is cancer, contact the Testicular Cancer Society.
 They have many resources to help, and most importantly, won't let you go through it alone.

 You know the technique.
 It's time for the final tip.
 You should check on your balls once a month.